drainpip/shaneis.me-v2/content/blog/implementation-details-2/index.md

 This will show you the titles and date of each post!
 Feel free to play around with all the data that you now have available.

 What we need to do now is take this data and tell Gatsby that we want to build a new page for each one of those blog posts.
 This means we need a new template, and we need to mess with `gatsby-node.js`.
-I'm going to share exactly what I did at this phase, but I'm giving you some homework to read some docs.
+I’m going to share exactly what I did at this phase, but I’m giving you some homework to read some docs.

-- [Gatsby Node API](https://www.gatsbyjs.org/docs/node-apis/) - We'll use this to create pages based on GraphQL data, and pass it down to React.
+- [Gatsby Node API](https://www.gatsbyjs.org/docs/node-apis/) - We’ll use this to create pages based on GraphQL data, and pass it down to React.
 - [Gatsby Actions](https://www.gatsbyjs.org/docs/actions/) - Actual actions used to create pages and create data fields.
-- [gatsby-source-filesystem](https://www.gatsbyjs.org/packages/gatsby-source-filesystem/) - We'll use this to create slugs.
+- [gatsby-source-filesystem](https://www.gatsbyjs.org/packages/gatsby-source-filesystem/) - We’ll use this to create slugs.

-Let's great a new template:
+Let’s great a new template:

 `./src/templates/blog-post.js`